mskim/rlayout/README.md

 		- put templates under rubymotion app/resouces/

 2015 9 25
+	- Paragraph fill_color
+		all line_fill_color = "Clear"
+		all tokne_fill_color = "Clear"
+		make token colors as "clear", make line fill_as
+	- space_before, space_after in layout_lines

 	- style_run
 	A problem: There are many cases where we have mixed styles in a paragraph.
-Text could be separated by \t And for each segment style_run is used to address this.
+Text could be separated by \t

-	defined in styles, it is a run
+	And for each segment style_run is used to address this. defined in styles, it is a run

 2016 9 24
-	in documnet template load current_style with options[:current_style] options[:current_style]   = text_style
+	in document template load current_style with options[:current_style] options[:current_style]   = text_style
 	options[:layout_style]    = @layout_style
 	RLayout::Document.new(options)